With permission, Mr Speaker, I will make a statement regarding the return of students to universities.

 The Secretary of State said in his statement that face-to-face teaching should continue wherever possible within the context of covid risk and local restrictions.
 Should the local context or restrictions require a university to move teaching online completely, however, will the Government ensure that neither the university nor its students will be punished financially for doing the right thing?

-Quite rightly, both this Government and the previous Labour Government put a really high value on ensuring that students who started their studies were able to complete them.
-The ways in which universities ensure that that happens is something that we monitor closely.
+Quite rightly, both this Government and the previous Labour Government have put a really high value on ensuring that students who started their studies were able to complete them, and we monitor closesly the ways in which universities ensure that that happens.
 We have worked with the Office for Students to ensure that hardship funding is available.
-That is part of a quarter of a billion pound package that was made available to universities so that proper assessments could be made of students if they required that support.
+That is part of a quarter of a billion pound package that was made available to universities so that proper assessments could be made of students if they required such support.
 The Student Loans Company also offers a system whereby extra maintenance support can be made available through individual assessment if a student chooses to go down that route.